-Functions: The committee evaluates records of applicants for admission to the University and recommends guidelines and policies regarding undergraduate admissions.
-Athletic Committee Chair: Senior Vice President, Administration.
+Chair: Senior Vice President, Administration.

 Members: Eleven members.
 Three are elected faculty members who serve three-year terms, plus one who serves as the Academic Coordinator for the athletes; four administrators representing the following areas: Admissions, Financial Aid, Fiscal Services and Student Services; one staff person; the Sports Information Director and the Athletic Director; one male and one female student representing the Student Government Association.

 Work load: Bi-monthly meetings of approximately two hours; more often if the need arises.

-Functions: The committee oversees all the activities of the Athletic Department and makes recommendations to the President.
+Functions: The committee oversees all the activities of the Athletic

+Department and makes recommendations to the President.
 Some of the specific responsibilities include the athletic budget, scheduling, hiring of staff and review of coaching performance.

-Biohazard Safety Com mittee (modified 2008) Chair: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development; the chair must have expertise in research involving recombinant DNA molecules, organisms and/or viruses containing recombinant DNA molecules.
-Members: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development.
+Biohazard Safety Committee (modified 2008)

+Chair: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development; the chair must have expertise in research involving recombinant DNA molecules, organisms and/or viruses containing recombinant and the Senior Vice President, Resource Development.
 Membership must include no fewer than five members with expertise in research involving recombinant DNA molecules, organisms and/or viruses containing recombinant DNA molecules, and must consist of at least: two members not affiliated with the University that represent the interests of the community; a Xavier faculty member with expertise in plant, plant pathogen, or plant pest containment principles; and a Biological Safety Officer.
 Members with a conflict of interest will recuse themselves from committee deliberations related to the conflict.
-Work Load: Convened as needed, but no less than once a year; staff assistance is provided by the Office of Sponsored Programs.